samsquire/ideas4/README.md

  * **Distributed storage**
  * **GUI scalability** Can load trillions of records loaded in the GUI, silently paged behind the scenes.

+# 102. Event sourced concurrency control

+If we have two threads that both want to modify the same data structure simultaneously, the tradition MVCV approach is to version the lists and abort if one fails to append.

+There's an approach that means that we don't have to abort.

+Rather than keeping two versions of the lists, we can use event sourcing.

+The concurrent modifications are turned into a series of events of appends or deletes.

+All the append events are aggregated minus the remove events and this is the version that is iterated.

+We can sort the edits so that edits of the same transaction appear after one another.

 # incomplete ideas

 Memory set to network calls